MetroSynth/DBRS_assessment01/readme.md

 # DBRS Tech Assessment Process Notes:

+### DEV mode vs. PRODUCTION MODE
+Since the Socrata API will use up some of the user's daily API call limit, I included an option for the user to pull the live data from the NYC Open Data site or pull from the local file.
+The default mode is DEV mode.
+To pull the live data, change the below variable in the notebook to False:

+`dev_mode = False`

+**NOTE** I will not be committing this local csv to the git repository I have created on AWS since it is ~166MB.
+When running the functions from the notebook hosted on the repository make sure to set dev_mode to False

 ### SOURCING THE DATA
 I started my analysis by locally storing the 2017 311 complaint record sub-set provided at the following link in the description of this assessment.
 <https://s3.amazonaws.com/dbrs-recruit/2017_subset.csv>